Download the Guelph Waste app for collection reminders and sorting tips

 - Wrap food scraps in newspaper or used paper towels before putting them in the green cart.

-- Layer food waste with used paper products or leaves.
+- Layer food waste with used paper products.

 - Sprinkle in salt, garden lime or powdered ginger to ward off insects.